dandclark/json-css-module-notes/README.md

 # JSON/CSS Module notes
-JSON and CSS modules provide several ergonomic benefits for web component developers.
+[JSON modules](https://github.com/whatwg/html/pull/4407) and [CSS modules](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/css-modules-v1-explainer.md) provide several ergonomic benefits for web component developers.
 They provide easy integration into the JavaScript module graph with automatic deduping of dependencies, and eliminate the need to manually manage `fetch()`es or pollute the DOM with extra `<style>` and `<link rel="stylesheet">` elements.

 However, there are also important quantitative performance advantages to JSON and CSS modules over the current equivalents.
 This document describes these advantages and illustrates them with code samples.